 Securing and protecting intellectual property requires proactive and resourceful legal counsel.
 Finding the right firm to fit your needs depends on the services offered – does your legal representation require IP litigation, IP prosecution or IP counseling?
 As the USPTO patent process overviews, IP prosecution involves pre-grant prosecution and negotiation with a patent office for the grant of a patent and the post-grant prosecution relating to amendments and opposition.
+In order to understand how to invalidate a patent, it’s important to be familiar with patent validation.

 How Long is a Patent Valid?